Salesforce

 Home standby generators and snowstorm preparedness

-When expecting a snowstorm or dealing with snow accumulation around your home standby generator, it is crucial to take proactive steps to ensure its operational integrity and safety.
-This article is a guide to managing your home standby generators during snowy conditions.
+When expecting a snowstorm or dealing with snow accumulation around your home standby generator, it is important to take proactive steps to ensure safe and reliable operation.
+This article provides guidance for managing your home standby generator during snowy conditions.

 Environment